pombredanne/DependencyGrapher/README.txt

 Command line tools for generating Dependency Graphs in Gus.

+This utility relies on GraphViz to generate visualizations.
+You will need to install that first and then you can install the package with pip:

+	pip install dependency_grapher

 There are two command lines:
  - team_dependencies.py: Graph dependencies for a team
  - release_dependencies.py: Graph dependencies for a team within a release